stevewhitmore/notes/aws/aws-dev-cert/iam.md

 - You can control how the keys can be used to encrypt your data
 - If you lose or delete your keys they cannot be recovered
 - You can manage your KMS Custom Master Keys (CMK) from within the IAM console

+## Implementing Cross-Account Access Using IAM
+If a team only has access to Dev environment but needs to ocassionally access Prod environment they can temporarily assume a role.
+As this access is not always required, the team must consciously switch to and asusme the role to acces the other resources.
+- It's possible to add MFA to the role

+1. Create a new role from within the **trusting account (Prod)**
+2. Specify the permissions attached to this newly created role which the users in the dev account would assume to carry out their required tasks
+3. You must switch to the **trusted account (Dev)** to grant permissions to your team to allow them to assume the newly created role in the **trusting account (Prod)**
+4. Test the configs by switching to the role